CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

   ![ws name.](media/im4.png)

-8. The last window helps us to verify if the parameters we filled are correct.
+8. The last window helps us to verify if the parameters you filled are correct.
 Wait for validation to pass, then click on **Create** to initiate the deployment.

   ![ws name.](media/im5.png)